 You have the right to refuse treatment if you are able to understand your health condition, your treatment options, and the risks and benefits of each option.
 Your doctor or other health care provider may tell you they do not think this is the best choice for you.
 But, your health care providers should not try to force you to have a treatment you do not want to have.

-Informed consent is not needed in an emergency when delayed treatment would be dangerous for the patient.
+Informed consent is not needed in an emergency when delayed treatment would be dangerous.

-Some people are no longer able to make an informed decision, such as someone with advanced Alzheimer’s disease.
-Another example is someone who is in a coma.
-In both cases, the patient would not be able to understand information to decide what medical care they want.
-In this type of situation, your health care provider would try to obtain informed consent for your treatment from a surrogate, or substitute, decision-maker.
+Some people are no longer able to make an informed decision, such as someone with advanced Alzheimer disease or someone in a coma.
+In both cases, the person would not be able to understand information to decide what medical care they want.
+In these types of situations, the health care provider would try to obtain informed consent for treatment from a surrogate, or substitute decision-maker.

 The information provided herein should not be used during any medical emergency or for the diagnosis or treatment of any medical condition.
 A licensed physician should be consulted for diagnosis and treatment of any and all medical conditions.
 Call 911 for all medical emergencies.
 Links to other sites are provided for information only -- they do not constitute endorsements of those other sites.
 Copyright 1997-2014, A.D.A.M., Inc. Duplication for commercial use must be authorized in writing by ADAM Health Solutions.